BhuvanKapoor/DataCourse-AI-Chatbot-for-Educational-Enrollment-Analysis/README.md

-# Educational Enrollment Analysis Chatbot
+# DataCourse: AI Chatbot for Educational Enrollment Analysis

 ## Overview
 This project is an AI-powered chatbot designed to provide descriptive analysis and visualizations based on user queries related to educational enrollment data.
 The chatbot interacts with a SQL database containing information about students, courses, and departments over the last five years.